LukasL97/scala-macros-example/article.md

 }
 ```

-Before introducing the macro annotation, we first want to have a look on how an implementation without macros could look like.
+Before introducing the macro annotation, we first want to have a look at how an implementation without macros could look like.
 The caching logic can be generalized into a method with type parameters `K` and `V` for the key and value types:

 ```scala